wouterhendriks/webhare-kickstarter/README.md

 ## To create a website

-* If you don't have this repo yet, create it as 'nc_base':
+* If you don't have this repo yet, create it as 'wh_creator':

 ```
 #!bash

-cd "$(wh getdatadir)installedmodules/"
-git clone git@bitbucket.org:itmundi/webhare-projects-creator.git nc_base
+git clone git@bitbucket.org:itmundi/webhare-projects-creator.git "$(wh getdatadir)installedmodules/wh_creator"

 ```